oliver-dew/bevy_vox_scene/README.md

 - If you want glowing emissive voxels, add an HDR and bloom-enabled camera.
 See the [`emissive-model` example](/examples/emissive-model.rs).
 - Enabling Screen-Space Ambient Occlusion can give your voxel scenes more pop.
 See the [`ssao-model` example](/examples/ssao-model.rs).
 - If you want glass voxels to refract other objects in the scene, enable specular transmission on your camera3d.
 See the [`transmission-scene` example](/examples/transmission-scene.rs).
+- If you want to render cloud voxels as volumetric fog, add `VolumetricFog` to your camera, and `VolumetricLight` to your lights. `bevy-vox-scene` will convert cloud voxels into density textures and insert them into your scene as `FogVolume`s.
+See the [`cloud-scene` example](/examples/cloud-scene.rs).

 ## Bevy and Magica Voxel compatibility